MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-oem-package.md

 ## Managing packages for validation

-When using the **Package Validation** workflow to validate a package, you will need to provide a URL to an **Azure Storage blob**.
-This blob is the test signed OEM package that will be installed as part of the update process.
-Create the blob using the Azure Storage Account you created during setup (see [Set up your Validation as a Service resources](azure-stack-vaas-set-up-resources.md)).
+When using the **Package Validation** workflow to validate a package, you need to provide a URL to an **Azure Storage blob**.
+This blob is the test signed OEM package installed as part of the update process.
+Create the blob using the Azure Storage account you created during setup (see [Set up your validation as a service [VaaS] resources](azure-stack-vaas-set-up-resources.md)).

 ### Prerequisite: Provision a storage container

 Create a container in your storage account for package blobs.
 This container can be used for all your Package Validation runs.

-1. In the [Azure portal](https://portal.azure.com), go to the storage account created in [Set up your Validation as a Service resources](azure-stack-vaas-set-up-resources.md).
+1. In the [Azure portal](https://portal.azure.com), go to the storage account created in [Set up your VaaS resources](azure-stack-vaas-set-up-resources.md).

 2. On the left blade under **Blob Service**, select **Containers**.

 3. Select **+ Container** from the menu bar.
-    1. Provide a name for the container, for example, `vaaspackages`.
+    1. Provide a name for the container.
+For example, `vaaspackages`.
     1. Select the desired access level for unauthenticated clients such as VaaS.
 For details on how to grant VaaS access to packages in each scenario, see [Handling container access level](#handling-container-access-level).

 ### Upload package to storage account